What is Medicare Part B?

 You must pay a monthly premium for your Medicare Part B medical insurance.
 The federal government sets the Medicare Part B premiums and will automatically deduct the premium from your benefits check if you receive help from one of the following:

 - Social Security

 - Railroad Retirement

 - Office of Personnel Management

-If you do not receive any of these benefit checks, you will receive a quarterly bill.
+You will receive a quarterly bill if you do not receive any of these benefit checks.
 You can pay your Medicare Part B bill with a check or credit card.
-You can also choose to pay your Medicare Part B premium through Medicare Easy Pay, a service that deducts your monthly Medicare Part B premium from a savings or checking account.
+You can also pay your Medicare Part B premium through Medicare Easy Pay, a service that deducts your monthly premium from a savings or checking account.

 - Couples filing jointly:

 - $267,001 to $320,000, $352.20